Skip to main content

 3. Context Expansion: Following citations, related documents, and cross-references

-4. Relevance Filtering: Applying query-specific filtering to remove noise
+4. Relevance Filtering: Applying query-specific filtering to remove noise through contextual re-ranking32

 5. Context Synthesis: Organizing retrieved information into coherent, structured context